Content Of Strategy: The 2026 Playbook For B2B SaaS Growth

 Why: Without tight measurement, content is guesswork.
 We instrument each asset to trace to trials, demos, or revenue.
 Use cohort analysis to find the content shapes that predict conversions.

 Decision rule: If you can't tie content to pipeline in 90 days, stop producing long-form assets until measurement is fixed.
+Instead, focus on shorter, high-impact content that can be quickly tested and iterated upon.

 How we sequence these for clients